chartjs/chartjs-chart-financial/README.md

 # Chart.js Financial Charting

-Chart.js module for charting financial securities

-Currently supports Candlestick and OHLC elements
+Chart.js module for Candlestick and OHLC charts

 ## Usage and Roadmap